stormpath/stormpath-documentation/source/005_auth_n.rst

 5. Authenticating Accounts with Stormpath
 *****************************************

 a.
-How Password Authentication works in Stormpath
+How Password Authentication Works in Stormpath
 =================================================

 Authenticating An Account